 Masonry fortifications began to be erected in Opole on the site of older wood and earth, under the reign of prince Bolesław I around 1285.
 However, the first reference to the functioning defense wall dates back to 1391.
 In the years 1382-1387 an external wall was built at the Bytom Gate.
 During this period, the newly built castle on Górka was also included in the fortification system.
 In 1421, on the occasion of the foundation of the hospital of St. Aleksei, Prince Bishop Jan Kropidło, ordered to erect two massive buttresses from the Oder side to strengthen the hospital wall and defend the city bridge.

 In 1395, the Polish king Władysław Jagiełło besieged the castle and the town belonging to Władysław Opolczyk, where his nephews defended.
-The town was also besieged by the army of Casimir IV Jagiellon in 1474 for the support given by Mikołaj I of Opole to the Hungarian king Maciej Korwin.
+This siege, like the earlier one from 1393, was ended as a result of negotiations.
+Thanks to the pact concluded by Bolesław V Wołoszek during the Hussite Wars, Opole did not experience invasions and destruction than, but was besieged by the army of Casimir IV Jagiellon in 1474 for the support given by Mikołaj I of Opole to the Hungarian king Maciej Korwin.
+The fourteen-day siege was a fiasco and the king had to withdraw from the city, leaving only a small force.
 In 1497, after the body of prince Nicholas II was transported the Nicholas Gate, which was cut down by the court’s judgment on the market square in Nysa, the gate was bricked up.

 The tragic period for the town was the Thirty Years War.
-First the town was plundered by the mercenaries sent to the relief of the Vienna, then in 1642 the Swedes fighting against the Habsburgs.
-At the end of the 18th century, due to the development of military technology, they lost their military significance and were demolished in 1819-1848.
+First the town was plundered by the mercenaries sent to the relief of the Vienna, then in 1642 the Swedes fighting against the Habsburgs captured Opole, and three years later, a similar attempt was carried out by Johann Götz at the head of the imperial troops.
+However, despite two assaults and several days of shelling the southern section of the walls, Swedish troops defended the city.
+At the end of the 18th century, due to the development of military technology, fortifications lost their military significance and were demolished in 1819-1848.

 Five gates led to Opole.
 From the south, the Bytom Gate, also called Krakowska or Groszowicka, from the east near the castle on Górka, the Upper Gate, also called Gosławicka, from the north near the collegiate church Bishops Gate also called Nicholas Gate, and from the west riverside the Oder Gate (Wrocławska) and Castle Gate near the Franciscan monastery.
 The Oder Gate had a rectangular plan measuring 8 x 9 meters with a passage of 3,75 meters.
 Comparing the plan of the Oder Gate with views of other town gates it seems that they were originally erected in an analogous form.
 Later, the Bytom Gate was strengthened by a barbican, and the Bishops Gate was bricked up in 1497 after the corpse of prince Nicholas II was transported by it.
 Apart from the Bytom Gate, also other town gates were later expanded with short necks and foregate buildings.